solodev/cloud-documentation/src/tutorials/wordpress/secure-wordpress-with-cdn/index.md

 Welcome to Part 2 of your WordPress website journey!
-In this section, we’ll explore the power of a Content Delivery Network (CDN).
-A CDN is a network of servers spread across the globe, designed to deliver your website’s content faster by storing copies of it closer to your visitors.
-This means they won’t have to wait as long for your site to load.
-By adding a CDN to your WordPress site, you'll boost load times, enhance security, and ensure smooth performance for your audience.
-It’s an essential tool for anyone looking to improve site speed and user experience!
+In [Part 1](/tutorials/wordpress/launch-wordpress-website-in-aws/), we launched a WordPress site on AWS.
+Now, we’ll explore how to enhance your site’s speed and security with a Content Delivery Network (CDN).
+A CDN improves performance by distributing your site’s content across global servers, ensuring faster load times for visitors regardless of location.
+Let’s dive into optimizing your WordPress site for a smoother, more secure user experience!

 ## Request your certificate